NanoComp/meep/doc/docs/Installation.md

 Meep outputs its fields and other volumetric data in the HDF5 format, so you must install the HDF5 libraries if you want to visualize the fields.

-HDF is a widely-used, free, portable library and file format for multi-dimensional scientific data, developed in the National Center for Supercomputing Applications (NCSA) at the University of Illinois.
-You can get HDF and learn about it on the [HDF homepage](https://www.hdfgroup.org).
+[HDF](https://www.hdfgroup.org) is a widely-used, free, portable library and file format for multi-dimensional scientific data.
 There are two incompatible versions of HDF, HDF4 and HDF5 (no, not HDF1 and HDF2).
 We require the newer version, HDF5, which is supported by a number scientific of visualization tools, including [h5utils](https://github.com/stevengj/h5utils/blob/master/README.md) utilities.

 HDF5 includes parallel I/O support under MPI, which can be enabled by configuring it with `--enable-parallel`.
 You may also have to set the `CC` environment variable to `mpicc`.
 Unfortunately, the parallel HDF5 library then does not work with serial code, so you have may have to choose one or the other.

-We have some hacks in Meep and MPB so that they can do parallel I/O even with the serial HDF5 library.
+We have some hacks in Meep to do parallel I/O even with the serial HDF5 library.
 These hacks work okay when you are using a small number of processors, but on large supercomputers we strongly recommend using the parallel HDF5.

 **Note:** If you have a version of HDF5 compiled with MPI parallel I/O support, then you need to use the MPI compilers to link to it, even when you are compiling the serial versions of Meep or MPB.
 Just use `./configure CC=mpicc CXX=mpic++` or whatever your MPI compilers are when configuring.